 This will force your body to convert fat into energy instead of carbs.
 If you are drinking alcohol, your liver will use that for energy, and the fat gets stored for later use hence the beer belly.

 A lot of people experience weight loss on the carnivore diet, and sometimes that’s the main motivator.

 Naturally, it would be wise to fully eliminate alcohol if that’s your intention.

 Alcohol’s Extra Baggage

-Sometimes it’s not just the alcohol that’s the problem, it’s the extra ingredients which can amplify the negatives.
-Beer for instance is loaded with carbs and sugar.
+Sometimes it’s not just the alcohol that’s the problem; it’s the extra ingredients that can amplify the negatives.
+Beer, for instance, is loaded with carbs and sugar.
 Mixed drinks too.

 Cheap Date-Get Drunk Fast